This is a picture of the PA0RDT mini whip, an active antenna for the VLF and shortwave bands, together with its power

 How the PA0RDT Mini Whip Works

 Roelof, PA0RDT, uses a J310 JFET transistor as first amplifier stage of his active antenna .
 This semiconductor is designed for VHF/UHF amplifiers and adds only low noise to the signal picked up from the antenna.
 The external noise at 30 MHz (upper shortwave band) exceeds 20 dB and at 100 kHz (VLF) the external noise reaches a magnitude of 90 dB in relationship to the thermal noise at standard temperature conditions.

 With this low noise semiconductor being the first amplifier stage, Roelof could shorten his antenna to an extent where the external noise still gives a higher voltage than the internal noise produced by the UHF transistor .
 At that point, the antenna is still performing as depicted in Fig. 3.
 Roelof has run lots of experiments to prove that the length of the (shortened) antenna does not affect the ratio between the wanted signal and the external noise, in other words: has no impact on the sensitivity of the antenna.
 Read Roelof's full report on his experimental results.

 Compared to other active antennas, the PA0RDT Mini Whip is very small.
 This is because it has a copper plate in place of a rod acting as antenna.
 As any other shortened (active) antenna, the PA0RDT Mini Whip is a capacity coupled to the electromagnetic field.
 The electromagnetic field doesn't care if this capacity is formed as a whip or as a copper plate - it works in both cases. ;-)

 When you place this tiny antenna outside the house (!), it will perform like a full-sized antenna for the VLF and shortwave bands.
 Take advantage of the electric shielding a building provides.
 Local noise, generated by electric and electronic components belonging to modern life, is attenuated markedly by walls [1, 3]

-So put your active antenna out, out, out of the house!
+So put your active antenna out, out, out of the house as high as you can!
 Get it attached to a broomstick and fix it to the window frame!

 For more information on the PA0RDT Mini Whip, write an email to Roelof Bakker, PA0RDT, roelof+++ndb.demon.nl